 Get inspired by ready-to-use templates

 You want to make sure you’ve set up a template that you’re happy with and that’s going to boost your content.
-Email marketing tools give you a selection of ready-to-use email templates which can save time in the design stage.
+Email marketing tools give you a selection of ready-to-use email templates which can save time in the design stage so you can focus on how to create professional emails.

 In any tool that offers templates, you can pick one you like and customize it to your preferences and brand image.
 Templates consists of different types of content blocks that can be replicated or removed with no problem.
 Additionally, with responsive FreshMail templates, you don’t need to worry about how your email will display across different devices, and you can provide your customers with a great mobile experience.

 Design a template yourself

-If you don’t find anything that really suits your needs, you can always start from scratch and design a template yourself.
+If you don’t find anything that really suits your needs, you can always start from scratch and design professional email templates yourself.
 Templates are made up of blocks in the same way that a wall is made up of bricks.
 With a drag-and-drop editor in your email system, you don’t need to have any coding skills to design your own project.
 Simply choose and add blocks to build your template, and customize styles and other elements to suit your preferences.

 Think about what you want to accomplish with your template.
 Consider what kind of and how much information will you be sending out.
 When you have this in mind, plan a simple and clean template which will present your content in an easily understood way.